-For almost a decade now I’ve been slowly eliminating as many toxins as possible from my life.
-Plenty of low-tox living practices and products that now feel perfectly natural to me are absolutely alien to others.
-I can forget that, until I happen to mention to someone in passing that I don’t use shampoo, or anything perfumed, or that bicarbonate of soda is the go-to cleaning product in my entirely bleach-free home, and I’m met with looks of well, usually, horror!
+For almost a decade, I’ve been slowly eliminating as many toxins as possible from my life.
+Plenty of low-tox living practices and products that now feel perfectly natural to me, are absolutely alien to others.
+When I happen to mention that I don’t use shampoo, or anything perfumed, or that bicarbonate of soda is the go-to cleaning product in my bleach-free home, I’m usually met by horror, intrigue or both.

-Let me assure you, I don’t smell!
-Nor does home.
-Usually, when people get over the initial reaction of ‘ew, you don’t use hygiene products,’ they notice that I’m pretty clean and well put together and they ask the obvious question – why?
+Let me assure you, I don’t smell bead.
+My home doesn’t smell bad.
+Usually, when people get over the initial reaction of ‘ew, you don’t use hygiene products,’ they notice that I’m clean and well put-together.
+That’s when they ask the obvious question – why?

 Why bother living low-tox?

-Toxins are substances that the body doesn’t want in it and doesn’t know what to do with.
-They contribute nothing positive to the ecosystem that is you, and getting them out of that system takes energy.
-In some cases it takes only a small amount of energy but that’s energy that you wouldn’t need to expend if you didn’t put them in there in the first place.
+Toxins are substances that the body doesn’t want and doesn’t know what to do with.
+They contribute nothing positive to the ecosystem that is you.
+Getting them out of that system takes energy.
+In some cases, it takes only a small amount of energy but that’s energy you wouldn’t need to expend, if you didn’t put them in there in the first place.

-Many of the products considered to be normal, even vital parts of everyday life are so packed with toxins as to be positively toxic and I want to save my energy for more worthwhile pursuits than clearing them out.
-Plus, side note, they are not vital at all.
+Many of the products considered to be normal, even vital, parts of everyday life are so packed with toxins as to be positively toxic and I want to save my energy for more worthwhile pursuits than clearing them out.
+Plus, side note, I can tell you from experience that they’re not vital at all.

-In fact, toxin is another word for poison.
-In tiny amounts our bodies can handle them but when there are tiny amounts found in the things we eat, clean with, bathe in, sleep in and wear every day, those tiny amounts add up to create a toxic load in our systems that can contribute to illness.
+Toxin is another word for poison.
+In tiny amounts, our bodies can handle them but when there are tiny amounts found in the things we eat, clean with, bathe in, sleep in and wear every day, those tiny amounts add up to create a toxic load in our systems that can contribute to illness.
 I am not a scientist or a medical professional but I think I’m on safe ground when I suggest that limiting my exposure to poisons is good for me.

-I am lucky to be able to say that I don’t have any health conditions.
+I am lucky that I don’t have any health conditions.
 I use low-tox living as a preventative measure, along with mindfulness, time in nature and a plant-based diet, to help me stay well as I age.

 How to decrease the amount of toxins in your life